cerbos/wit-adapter/README.md

 Cerbos service is a policy decision point (PDP).
 This repository deals with embedded Cerbos PDP (ePDP) - a free tier feature of [Cerbos Hub](https://hub.cerbos.cloud/).

-ePDP is built from required set policies as a self-contained program, which implements the same [CheckResources API](https://docs.cerbos.dev/cerbos/latest/api/#check-resources).
+ePDP is built from a set of policies as a self-contained program, which implements the same [CheckResources API](https://docs.cerbos.dev/cerbos/latest/api/#check-resources).
-Technically, we transpile policies to Rust code and compile it to WebAssembly (core module).
+Technically, we transpile policies to Rust code and build the WebAssembly core module.
 A wall clock `now` function is the only dependency ePDP has on the host.
 ```rust
 #[link(wasm_import_module = "env")]
 extern "C" {